-SFK Mentoring is a mentoring program designed for young people aged 12-21 years who have or have had a parent in custody and are themselves at risk of entering the criminal justice system.
+SFK Mentoring is a mentoring program designed for young people aged 12-21 years who have or have had a parent in custody.

-A trained mentor works consistently with a young person to help build their self-confidence, identity, and sense of belonging and assist them to achieve their goals.
+A trained mentor works consistently with a young person to help build their self-confidence, identity, and sense of belonging and assist them in achieving their goals.

 The young person and their mentor take part in a 12-month program of structured activities.

 These activities include regular fortnightly mentoring sessions and monthly group activities with others in the program held in the local community.

 When a young person has a parent in custody, they often experience disadvantage, stigma, and trauma and are at a higher risk of leaving their education and being incarcerated themselves.

 Having a consistent and positive adult role model helps young people to develop the motivation, life skills and resilience they need to build better futures for themselves and their communities.